What ISN certification means, in one paragraph

-ISNetworld is a Dallas-based contractor-compliance platform.
-Industrial owners pay a subscription, define the safety, insurance, and training thresholds their site requires, and use ISN to vet every contractor they hire.
-Contractors pay an annual fee, submit documentation, get a graded profile, and become visible to every ISN-subscribing buyer.
+ISN certification means a contractor has been reviewed in ISNetworld against the buyer's safety, insurance, training, and documentation requirements.
+Industrial owners pay a subscription, set the thresholds their site requires, and use ISN to vet contractors before they arrive.
+Contractors submit documentation, get a graded profile, and become visible to ISN-subscribing buyers.
 The shorthand "ISN-certified" is what shows up in RFPs; ISN's own term is "accredited" or "in compliance."
-Same working meaning: this contractor has been audited and is cleared for the site.
-For a per-bucket walkthrough of insurance, OSHA stats, MSAQ, RAVS, and training records, see our deeper guide: ISN certification for security integrators: what buyers expect.
+Same working meaning: this contractor has been reviewed and is cleared for the site.
+For a per-bucket walkthrough of insurance, OSHA stats, MSAQ, RAVS, and training records, see our deeper guide: ISN certification requirements for security integrators.

 What you save by hiring an accredited integrator